Subjects of study at UWA are called units.

 Typically, most units are offered for a semester, but some must be taken for a full year.

-Units at UWA consist of four letters detailing the discipline of the unit (such as ECON for economics) and four numbers, which indicate the level of study:
+All units will consist of four letters detailing the discipline of the unit (such as ECON for economics, PSYC for Psychology) and four numbers.

 Final enrolment takes place during Orientation week and will depend on timetabling constraints, unit availability and Faculty approval.
 During this week, Faculty Advisers will be available to assist you with your selection of units.